-Standoff leaves suburban New York community with 2 mayors
+Political standoff leaves suburban community with 2 mayors

 MOUNT VERNON, N.Y.
 (AP) - A dispute over the mayor’s guilty plea to stealing campaign funds has left a suburban New York community with two men who claim to be mayor.

-The council appointed City Council President Andre Wallace as acting mayor, but Thomas says he is still mayor until Sept.
+The council appointed its president, Andre Wallace, as acting mayor, but Thomas says he is still mayor.

+“This is a fight against dirty politics,” Thomas told The New York Times in defending his right to stay in office.

+The dispute over who is mayor of the city of 67,000 just north of New York City has led to confusion over who is in charge of various city departments.

+Wallace appointed a new police commissioner Monday, but the purported commissioner, Shawn Harris, was arrested for trespassing by officers reporting to Thomas.

+The Journal News reported that Wallace suspended the city’s top lawyer and its human resources commissioner Friday, but they have continued working.

+Corporation Counsel Lawrence Porcari and Human Resources Commissioner Nina Crispino say Thomas is still mayor, and they refuse to recognize Wallace’s authority.

+Under his plea agreement with the New York attorney general’s office, Thomas must vacate the mayor’s office by Sept.
 30.

-The Journal News reported that Wallace suspended the city’s top lawyer and its human resources commissioner on Friday but they say Thomas is the mayor and they have continued working.
+But the City Council ruled that Thomas’ guilty plea means he must leave immediately.

+“It is the council’s position that when the mayor pled guilty to those two counts, in effect he forfeited his office,” council member Delia Farquharson said.

-City Council member Delia Farquharson said the council expects the courts to resolve the dispute.
+Farquharson said the council expects the courts to resolve the dispute.
+No legal action has been filed as yet.

+“We have to rely on a legal process in order to see it through,” Farquharson said.
+“We don’t want to create further drama.
+We want it to be an orderly process of transition.”

+A city hall spokesman did not return a call seeking comment from Thomas.
+An email was sent to Wallace.

 Sign up for Daily Newsletters